IonutCorbu/IoT_Vulnscan/README.md

 ```

 This will render in auth pages our logo.

-In **Realm Settings**, in Themes subtab, modify the login theme with the value iot_scanner.
+The las setting, in **Realm Settings**, in Themes subtab, modify the login theme with the value iot_scanner.

 ## 💻 How to Contribute